sivaren/sivaren/README.md

 ---

 ### 🧙‍♂️ About Me:
 Skillful and fast learner final year Computer Science student with a background in Software Engineering and Web Development.
-I am also interested in the Machine Learning area and have a strong foundation in Database Management Systems.
+I am also interested in Cyber Security field.
 Often to think creatively and be an adaptable person.
 Personally eager to learn and always do self-improvement to give maximum contribution in every place.

 - 🌱 I’m currently learning Cyber Security
 - ⚡ I do memorize the national anthem of Thailand